• Skip to main content

 Donate to Macmillan

-If you can’t make it along to a coffee morning this week then why not grab a hot drink and a slice of cake at home and text to donate instead.
+If you can’t make it along to a coffee morning this week then why not grab a hot drink and a slice of cake at home and donate online here instead!

 My recipe for a classic Coffee & Walnut Cake.
 Three layers of delicious coffee sponge packed full of chopped walnuts and topped with smooth coffee buttercream.